 Europe & Canada

 Lastly, consider the location of the company you’re buying from.
-Buying from a company that’s closer to you can save you a significant amount of money on shipping costs.
+Buying from a company that’s closer to you can save a significant amount of money on shipping costs.

 There are 2 methods, over the head (like putting on a tank top) or stepping into the binder and pulling it over your hips and through your arms.
-When a binder is new it can be very tight and hard to put on, for this reason some folks (especially those with limited upper body strength or mobility challenges) suggest to step into the binder the first few times.
+When a binder is new it can be very tight and hard to put on, for this reason some folks (especially those with limited upper body strength or mobility challenges) suggest stepping into the binder the first few times.

 How to step into a binder